 “Inclusive opportunities are needed to build a diverse workforce to help corporations succeed, both today and in the future.
 Driving Opportunity will nurture the growth of underrepresented students as they expand their skills, build a professional network and create a career path,” said Richard J. Kramer, Goodyear chairman, CEO and president.
 “We are excited to collaborate with The University of Akron to invest in these students’ futures and in Goodyear’s.
 Beyond funding student activities and scholarships, our funding will also support the program coordination, coaching and mentoring to students throughout their UA education.”

 “Goodyear is a dedicated corporate and community partner, and we are deeply grateful for the investments they make in our University and the incredible opportunities they give to our students,” said UA President Gary L. Miller.
 “The Driving Opportunity Scholars Program will allow our students unprecedented access to seasoned professionals and exciting internship opportunities that are sure to be life-changing.”

 Factors that will be considered as part of the application review and award include:

-Candidates will be asked to submit an essay and one-minute video describing their interest in the program and complete an interview.
+Candidates will be asked to submit an essay and optional 30-second video describing their interest in the program and complete an interview.

 For more information or to apply for the scholarship, visit uakron.edu/drivingopportunity.